 Ashurst Lake combines multiple species in a scenic mountain setting 25 miles from Flagstaff.
 This 234-acre reservoir holds rainbow trout, brown trout, and catfish alongside unwanted northern pike.

 The National Park Service encourages pike removal to protect trout populations.
 These aggressive predators provide exciting action on appropriate tackle.
 Spring offers best fishing as pike spawn in shallow bays.
+Shore access circles much of the lake.

 Brown trout exceeding 20 inches cruise the lake's clear water.
 Sight-fishing opportunities exist during calm conditions.
 Float tubes or small boats help reach deeper water where large fish suspend.
+Understanding trout habitats and locations helps explain why Kinnikinick produces such impressive specimens.

 Stoneman Lake requires more effort but rewards adventurous anglers.
 This natural sinkhole lake sits in Coconino National Forest, accessible only by dirt roads.
 Yellow perch provide the primary fishery in this unusual environment.